braboj/tutorial-git/01-Introduction/(tut-git-01-05)-dataflow-overview.md

 -------------------------------------------------------------------------------
 ### Workspace
 The workspace or worktree is the project on the local machine's filesystem.
-All the changes you made will remain in the working directory until they are added to the staging area or discarded.
+All the changes will remain in the working directory until they are added to the staging area or discarded.

 -------------------------------------------------------------------------------
 ### Index
 The staging area or also index is the place where the developer gathers and groups the changes before commit.

 -------------------------------------------------------------------------------
 ### Practice
 1. Create a remote repository on GitHub
 2. Clone the remote repository
 3. Create a new file test.txt and add it to the index